This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Cost

-Converting a traditional chlorine water pool into a saltwater pool can significant hustle.
+Converting a traditional chlorine water pool into a saltwater pool can be a hassle.

 Pricing is something we’d all like to consider.